soniclavier/bigdata-notebook/_posts/2015-11-15-storm_kafka_part3.markdown

 6. Storm supervisor
 7. Storm UI (optional)

-Build the jar using the command `mvn clean install1`.
+Build the jar using the command `mvn clean install`.
 The command will create your toplogy jar with all the dependencies - `stormkafka-0.0.1-SNAPSHOT.jar`.
 Run the jar using the command
 {% highlight sh %}
 $storm jar stormkafka-0.0.1-SNAPSHOT.jar com.vishnu.storm.Topology